 When I pulled into the parking lot of my 23-year-old son’s home near Santa Cruz, Calif., he was standing there with his head cocked impatiently.
 “You said you would be here at 12 noon, and it’s 12:11 already,” he huffed.
 Even though it was a cold and drizzly February day, Matthew was wearing his favorite outfit: white socks and sandals, shorts and a Roy Orbison T-shirt.

-Matthew has autism and lives at Camphill California, a community for individuals with intellectual disabilities.
+Matthew has autism and lives at Camphill California, near to Residential Mental Health Facilities for Teenagers, a community for individuals with intellectual disabilities.
 I was picking him up for his routine first-weekend-of–the-month visit home, an hour north near San Francisco.
 This weekend’s routine included a dance at our church for disabled young adults and a series of gardening jobs for neighbors and friends prearranged by Matthew himself.
 “He would be really good looking if he weren’t autistic,” Matthew’s younger brother once said, and while it sounded unkind, we all knew what he meant.
 Matthew is very handsome, with a tall and wiry frame, broadshoulders and sandy blond hair.
 His eyebrows arch dramatically to frame his brown eyes, and his jaw is square and masculine.
 But his exaggerated expressions and bodycarriage set him apart from the crowd.
 His forehead twists with intensity, he smiles too suddenly and too widely and his hungry-for-friendship gaze is desperate.

 When Matthew climbed into the car for our drive home, he launched into his usual tedious discussion about the origins of the song “Pretty Woman.”